Vietnam.vn - Nền tảng quảng bá Việt Nam

 The doctor is examining the patient.

 Pneumothorax occurs when air enters the pleural space, causing the lung to collapse and stop expanding normally.
-This condition can lead to respiratory failure and, if not treated promptly, can be fatal.
+This can lead to respiratory failure and, if not treated promptly, can be fatal.

-In addition to the direct harm to smokers, passive smoking (inhaling smoke from others) also causes many dangerous diseases.
+Besides the direct harm to smokers, passive smoking (inhaling smoke from others) also causes many dangerous diseases.

 Smoking not only causes dangerous diseases for smokers but also seriously affects those around them and the environment.